 Probably the one ingredient that will cause a few of our readers some worry is mineral oil.
 Many sources claim that it is unsafe and should not be used on the skin.
 Let us put this case to rest: The grade and purity of mineral oil used in cosmetics and skin care products has been scientifically proven to be safe.
 It is non carcinogenic and non comedogenic (2).
-Not only that, but because of its nature, mineral oil forms an occlusive barrier on top of the skin that will prevent water from escaping it, therefore improving skin moisture and combating skin aging(3).
+Not only that, but because of its nature, mineral oil forms an occlusive barrier on top of the skin, that will prevent water from escaping it, therefore improving skin moisture and combating skin aging(3).
 Mineral oil has been around for a long time and is being used in many skin care products, including the all famous and very much loved baby oil.

-As for beeswax, what’s not to like?
-It’s natural, it’s moisturizing, it’s soothing, and it smells good.
+As for beeswax, what’s not to like?: It’s natural, it’s moisturizing, it’s soothing, and it smells good.
 Like mineral oil, it is also non comedogenic(4).
 Lip balms are the first thing that comes to mind when thinking about beeswax, but it is also found in lipsticks, mascara and hair care products.

 People with very dry skin, or who suffer from extremely dry, flaky patches; people on drying skin treatments such as retinoids and tazaroten; and people living in dry, cold climates will find cold cream soothing and a life saver.